-- You can stop being in the study at any time. - Nothing bad will happen. - You/your baby can still get medical care at [insert local context here]. - If you decide to stop being in the study, call (insert head researcher name) at (insert phone).
+- You can stop allowing your baby to be in the study at any time. - Nothing bad will happen. - You/your baby can still get medical care at [insert local context here]. - If you decide to stop allowing your baby to be in the study, call (insert head researcher name) at (insert phone #).